ChepteaCatalin/transdurex/README.md

 - `filterReducer(predicateFn)` - creates a reducer from a predicate
 - `transducer(...fns)` - combines multiple reducers into a transducer
 - `transduce(transducer)(combinerFn)(initialValue)(arr)` - transduces an array using the provided transducer, combiner function, initial value, and the array

-These functions are available for use in all module definitions.

-The npm package is published [here](https://www.npmjs.com/package/transdurex).